BardiaKh/Mediffusion/README.md

 |            | concat_channels         | Number of concatenatong channels for conditioning (for super-resolution or inpainting) |
 |            | guidance_drop_prob      | Drop probability for the classifier free guidance scale training |

-For sample configurations, please checkout the `sample_configs` folder.
+For sample configurations, please checkout the `sample_configs` directory.

 **Note**: If a field is left out of the config file, the default value is infered based on this file: `mediffusion/default_config/default.yaml`.